nguyenvietyen/nguyenvietyen/README.md

 ## 👋 Hey, I'm Viet

-I specialized on engineering 🛰️ and 🚀.
+I specialized on engineering spacecraft software (🛰️ and 🚀).
 Especially the ingenious kind with long mission spans, fault-tolerant autonomy and probabilistically analyzed self-healing subsystems.

 Now I've taken all that to build the world's best **earned media** platform using distributed big data, probabilistic AI and SaaS principles.